MiRoDS/MiRoDS.github.io/index.md

 The scatterplot shows an interesting pattern, however, the correlation coefficient not indicates a relation between the two measures (Pearson correlation coefficient: 0.023).
 Obviously, the individual review score rating means of accommendations with a lower number of reviews have a higher variance in comparison to accommendations with many reviews.
 Thus, the number of reviews is not taken into account for the further analysis.

 ## Question 4: Is there a relation between amenities and review scores rating?
 To answer this question, a linear regression model has been trained based on the presence or absence of 42 different amenities in the dataset to predict the review scores rating.
 The result is a bit disappointing.
-The R^2 fit value is just at 0.028.
+The R^2 fit value is just at 0.0277.

-## Final questions 5: Is there a way to predict the review scores rating based on the other information from the dataset?
+## Final questions 5: Is there a way to predict the review scores rating based on amenities and price?
+Since question 1 and 2 showed slight correlation of price with the review scores rating, the price has been added to build the model.
+However, the R^2 has not been changed much with a value of 0.0285.

 ## Conclusion
 The results shows that there seems to be no way to predict the reviews scores rating from the information of an accommendation in the dataset.
 This might be disappointing to owners of unused space in the big attractive cities on this plant.
 However, one possible explanation might also be a bit soothing:

 The reason to give a high or a low rating might base in the end on the overall experience of a stay.
-It is not about price or amentities, since here people can have anyway completly different demands.
+It is not about price or amentities, since here people can have anyway completely different demands.
+You can be very happy in a sparse room.
 In the end, it might be e.g. about support of the renters in case of issues or other soft factors.
 This is something for which an additional analysis would be interesting.
 However, we cannot not learn this from the given dataset.

+Nevertheless, I also like to also note that the distribution of review scores rating itself might be a source for the result.

 If you want to see some more details, see my Jupyter notebook I have created for this analysis in my GitHub repository [here](https://github.com/MiRoDS/DataScience_Project1).